-A research group led by Prof. WU Zhongshuai and Prof. BAO Xinhe from the Dalian Institute of Chemical Physics (DICP) of the Chinese Academy of Sciences assembled planar sodium ion micro-capacitors with high volumetric performance, remarkable mechanical flexibility and high-temperature stability, published in the journal of Advanced Science.
+A research group led by Prof. WU Zhongshuai and Prof. BAO Xinhe from the Dalian Institute of Chemical Physics (DICP) of the Chinese Academy of Sciences assembled planar sodium ion micro-capacitors with high volumetric performance, remarkable mechanical flexibility and high-temperature stability.Their findings were published in Advanced Science.

 Lithium ion micro-capacitors have many merits on performance, but their massive applications would be likely prevented by the restrained source and rising cost of lithium.
 Alternatively, much attention have been devoted to sodium ion energy storage devices, thanks to the abundant sodium resource, low cost, and comparable electrochemical properties of sodium to lithium.
 However, sodium ion micro-capacitors (NIMCs) are rarely reported due to the lack of cost-effetive fabrication method and reasonable design of micro-electrodes.